CatBoyOS/picosh/README.md

 # picosh
-A low-quality shell written in python, for the Rasberry py Pico
+A low-quality terminal program written in python, for the Rasberry py Pico